christinabuster/tic_tac_toe2/README.md

-Play the game with node game.js
+Play the game with node.js